Access our free probate or estate planning checklist. Instantly access now.

 How to Make Your Will in Ontario

 Creating a will does not have to be complicated.
-Here’s what you should include:
+Follow these steps to make your will in Ontario:

-1. Correct Titling and Proclamation: The will must have the title "Last Living Will and Testament of ________" at the top.
-The date is written out in the long hand below the title.
-Also, include your full legal name and address.
+1. Correct Titling and Proclamation: Title your document "Last Will and Testament of ________".
+Include the date, your full legal name, and address.

-3. Distribute Your Assets: The will should list all estate assets and how you want your estate distributed upon your death.
-This includes gifts or bequests to individuals, charities, or organizations.
-You can also specify in the will how you want your debts and taxes paid.
+3. List Your Assets and Beneficiaries: Detail your assets and specify how you want them distributed.
+Include gifts or bequests to individuals, charities, or organizations.
+Specify how debts and taxes should be paid.

-It’s important that you specify that you’re giving your executor the authority to complete these duties in your name.
+4. Include Executor's Authority: Explicitly state that you're giving your executor the authority to carry out these duties on your behalf.

 Virtual Witnessing